Christ is Superior to Moses.3:1-19

 Encourage one another daily.
 3:15-19.

 The author exhorts the readers to encourage one another daily because we are susceptible to the deceitfulness of sin.
 Sin is pleasurable to our senses and can seduce our soul.
+Soul is the seat of emotion.
 Sin is deceitful and can harden our heart.
+Willful disobedience and assurance of salvation will never go hand in hand.
 We have the responsibility to encourage one another because we are parts of one body.
 In the church it is not marginally important because you are your brother’s keeper.
 The antidote to unbelief is mutual accountability and daily encouragement from the Word of God.
 Chapter ends with a series of questions and answers.
 Israel could not enter their promised rest because of unbelief.
 The only sin that keeps us from God’s rest is our unbelief in the Son of God.
 The church family plays an important role to remain in faith.
 Be willing to help those who struggle in their faith.
-So let us give attention to the exhortation given in the epistle of Hebrews and encourage one another.
+Take note of early warning sign and identify the danger of unbelief?
+Is there any forgetfulness that one day we will meet the Lord?
+Is there a gradual loss of private holiness in life?
+Is there a tendency to avoid fellowship with fellow believers?
+Do we experience lack of interest in public worship?
+Is there a tendency to find fault with other believers?
+If we see these signs in life, we are in greater peril than we realize.
+So let us give attention to the exhortation given in the epistle of Hebrews and encourage one another so that none will be deceived by sin.